1jour1vin

 About the estate:

-Created in 1970 in Fleurie by Jean-Jacques and Liliane Mélinand from family vineyards, the estate was taken over by their son Mathieu in 2009.
+Founded in 1970 in Fleurie by Jean-Jacques and Liliane Mélinand using the family’s vineyards, the estate was taken over by their son Mathieu in 2009.
 Mathieu, who previously worked as a winemaker in Australia and New Zealand, now manages 20 hectares of vineyards spread across six appellations, including four crus.
 A sure bet.

 Robert Parker - Wine Advocate